fiorentinogiuseppe/fiorentinogiuseppe.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 Student of Computer Science (UFRPE, Brazil), currently working as Machine Learning Intern at [INSOLE - Energia Solar](https://www.insole.com.br), IT sector (P&D).
-Main areas of expertise: Machine Learning and Continuous and Combinatorial optimization.
+Main areas of expertise: Machine Learning and Data Science.

 Research Interests
 ======